MicrosoftDocs/power-automate-docs/articles/guide-staff-through-common-tasks-processes.md

 Similar to processes, you can also create business rules and recommendations.
 More information: [Create business rules and recommendations to apply logic in a form](/powerapps/maker/model-driven-apps/create-business-rules-recommendations-apply-logic-form)

 > [!NOTE]
 > Using processes can impact the license requirements for Power Apps and flows.
-More information: [Entity license requirements](/powerapps/maker/common-data-service/data-platform-entity-licenses)
+More information: [Table license requirements](/powerapps/maker/common-data-service/data-platform-entity-licenses)

 <a name="BKMK_BP"></a>